freenode/web-7.0/content/pages/policies.md

 ### From the Website(s) and Email
 Cloudflare analytics data (this data is anonymized).
 Cloudflare may also store a cookie.
-You can find the Cloudflare cookie policy at https://www.cloudflare.com/cookie-policy/, which also outlines how to opt out.
+You can find the Cloudflare cookie policy [here](https://www.cloudflare.com/cookie-policy/), which also outlines how to opt out.
 Google reCaptcha.
 Google may also store a cookie.
-You may opt out here with Google's plugin. freenode #live ticket sales are managed by a third-party; TicketTailor and their privacy policy can be found at https://www.tickettailor.com/gdpr. freenode #live CFP submissions are collected using TypeForm (https://www.typeform.com/help/gdpr-compliance/) and managed via Trello (https://trello.com/privacy)
+You may opt out [here](https://tools.google.com/dlpage/gaoptout). freenode #live ticket sales are managed by a third-party; TicketTailor and their privacy policy can be found [here]( https://www.tickettailor.com/gdpr). freenode #live CFP submissions are collected using [TypeForm](https://www.typeform.com/help/gdpr-compliance/) and managed via [Trello](https://trello.com/privacy)

 ### USES OF PERSONAL INFORMATION COLLECTED BY US
 E-mail address is used to confirm account ownership, and for account management purposes such as password resets.